memfault/interrupt/_posts/2019-12-11-reproducible-firmware-builds.md

 So we see the entire filename path has made it into the build!

-This generally happens when the `__FILE__` macro is used which is a fairly common occurence (i.e a lot of logging implementations and assert handlers use it).
+This generally happens when the `__FILE__` macro is used which is a fairly common occurence (e.g. a lot of logging implementations and assert handlers use it).
 The `__FILE__` macro expands to "path by which the preprocessor opened the file"[^4].
 In practice this is the path passed to the compiler when the `.c` file is compiled.
 You can try it out yourself by running a simple `test.c` file through the preprocessor.

 ```c
 // contents of test.c file